What you'll receive

 - a $420 (masters by research), or $840 (PhD) thesis allowance after submitting your thesis.

 The Australian Government requires you to:

-- be a domestic student or an international student enrolled in an accredited research degree (HDR course of study) at and Australian higher education provider (HEP)
+- be a domestic student enrolled in an accredited research degree (HDR course of study) at an Australian higher education provider (HEP)

 - not be receiving income from another source to support your general living costs while studying, if that income is greater than 75% of your RTP stipend rate.
 Income not related to your course of study or income received for you course of study but not for the purposes of supporting general living costs is not to be taken into account.